irockel/sm64-port-android-base/README.md

 TOUCH_CONTROLS=0 NODRAWINGDISTANCE=1 BETTERCAMERA=1 make --jobs 4
 cd ../../..
 ```
-(for some strange reason this has to be done twice)
+(for some strange reasons this has to be done twice)

-Do the apk build, don't forget the flags
+Do the apk build, don't forget the flags:
 ```sh
 cd app/jni/src
 TOUCH_CONTROLS=0 NODRAWINGDISTANCE=1 BETTERCAMERA=1 ./gradlew assembleDebug